siddhantv10/globalEarthquakes/README.md

 # Global Earthquakes- Visualization
-A visualisation project which reads a json file and produces a visual view of global earthquakes from the past week
+A visualisation project which reads a json file and produces a visual view of signifcant global earthquakes from the past month

 <div align = "center">